mfaruqi/Poker/README.md

 Please set it to your class path so you may run the program.
 One way to do this on mac terminal is : javac -cp .:json-20201115.jar *.java You may have to compile the CardDeck file with the json jar file as well, same way as above.
-To run it simply remove the "c" and ".java" so it will be : java -cp .:json-20201115.jar Poker
+To run: java -cp .:json-20201115.jar Poker

 CPU:
 When the program pauses a little and the cards switch, this means that the CPU folds.
 It also says that on the command line.
 I couldn't figure out how to say "Fold" for a certain period of time to indicate that so instead I used a thread to just pause the simulation a bit.
 The CPU folds on simple commands, with a little bit of randomness and also depending on what it has and the size of the bet.
 I made it a more type of "tight" player becasue there are no blinds so there is no cost in being tight.
-It is still beatable pretty easily so it is no means my best, I will try to work on it in the future.
+It is still beatable pretty easily.

 ERROS: